kelvin0027/kelvin0027/README.md

 ## ⚡ Fun Fact
 _"Code is like humor.
 When you have to explain it, it’s bad." - Cory House_
-I also started **Coreloft at 15** and turned 16 while still developing it—proof that passion beats age! 😎

 ---